-Geraniums (Pelargonium x hortorum) make popular bedding plants in the garden but they’re also commonly grown indoors or outside in hanging baskets.
+Geraniums (Pelargonium x hortorum) make popular bedding plants in the garden, but they’re also commonly grown indoors or outside in hanging baskets.
 Growing geranium plants is easy as long as you can give them what they need.

 How to Grow Geraniums

 These plants need to be grown in well-draining potting soil as well.
-When growing geraniums outdoors, they require moist, but well-draining soil similar to that of indoor potting soil with equal amounts of soil, peat and perlite.
+When growing geraniums outdoors, they require moist, well-draining soil similar to that of indoor potting soil with equal amounts of soil, peat and perlite.

 Care of Geraniums

 Whether indoors or out, geranium care is pretty basic.
 In addition to watering, which should be done deeply and once the soil begins to feel dry indoors or at least weekly outdoors (though potted plants may need daily watering in hot weather), fertilizing is usually necessary.
-Use a water-soluble houseplant fertilizer or a 5-10-5 fertilizer with additional organic matter every 4-6 weeks throughout their active growing season.
+Use a water-soluble houseplant fertilizer or a 5-10-5 fertilizer with additional organic matter every four to six weeks throughout their active growing season.

 Indoor or potted plants may require repotting once they become overgrown, usually noted by wilting between waterings.
 Regular deadheading of spent blooms will also help encourage additional blooming.
 When watering outdoor plants, it’s best to avoid overhead irrigation, as this can lead to pests or disease issues.